 - “‘What a Synoptic and Artificial View Reveals’: Extreme History and the Modernism of W.G.
 Sebald’s Realism,” Criticism, special issue, “Extreme and Sentimental History.”
 Vol. 46.
 No. 3 (Summer 2004): 341-60.

 - “‘Clear Heads, Solid Stomachs, and Hard Muscles’: Max Nordau and the Aesthetics of Jewish Regeneration,” Modernism/Modernity.
 Vol. 10.
 No. 2.
 (April 2003): 269-96.

-The Ethics of the Algorithm (“digital publication” within the Scalar platform; not yet under contract).
+The Ethics of the Algorithm (not yet under contract).
 Taking the 50,000+ Holocaust and genocide testimonies of the Shoah Foundation Visual History Archive as its case study, this book asks how a database or information architecture can be “ethical.”
 It explores a number of tools and approaches within the Digital Humanities, including data visualization, mapping, topic modeling, and network analysis in order to undertake both “close” and “distance” listening to the digital archive.

 A Message in a Bottle: Holocaust Writing on the Edge of Death.
 Projected length: 250 pp. (in progress).
 Taking its title from Paul Celan’s idea of a poem as a “Flaschenpost” (message in a bottle), this book analyzes a unique archive of Holocaust letters and diaries that were written days and sometimes even hours before the death of the author.
 Using a conceptual framework built on the philosophies of Martin Buber, Walter Benjamin, Emmanuel Levinas, and Jacques Derrida, the project investigates the idea of writing blindly on the edge of death, the attempt to communicate to the future, and the ethical imperatives of being open to the message of the wholly other.